jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/experiences/experience-4-mynd.md

                         Nothing extraordinary.
 Just finished the tasks assigned to me.
                     </p>
                     <p>
-                        But this time, because I already have a better understanding of polymorphism (and its use), the SOLID principles, and other things related to software design, I tried to use these  knowledge in my coding.
+                        But this time, because I already have a better understanding of polymorphism (and its use), and the SOLID principles, and other things related to software design, I tried to use these knowledge in my coding.
                     </p>
                 </div>
             </div>